exercism/v3/languages/csharp/exercises/concept/properties/.docs/hints.md

 ### 2. Ensure that a negative input weight is rejected.

-Add [validation](https://stackoverflow.com/questions/4946227/validating-properties-in-c-sharp) to the `inputWeight`'s `set` accessor to throw an exception.
+Add [validation](https://stackoverflow.com/questions/4946227/validating-properties-in-c-sharp) to the `InputWeight`'s `set` accessor to throw an exception.

 ### 3 Allow the US weight to be retrieved